Toggling stiffness via multistability: Results

 \subsection{Shear deformation of the bistable unit cell}

-Mechanical metamaterials that snap under tension are typically made of a unit cell which features a curved beam shaped as the Euler first buckling mode \cite{yang_multi-stable_2019}, parametrized as:
+Mechanical metamaterials that snap under tension are typically composed of a unit cell which features a curved beam shape, such as the Euler first buckling mode \cite{yang_multi-stable_2019}.
+Similarly, in our case we explore the curve $B(x)$ (Figure~\ref{intro}a), parametrized as:

-This curved beam is attached to the frame via three vertical support beams.
-The global snap-through effect of the metamaterials arises from the local snap-through of each unit cell.
-When a normal force is applied to the unit cell, the force-displacement curve is nonmonotonic, and if crosses the zero-force line, a second stable state is reached.
-However, when the unit cell in his primary stable state (State 0 from now on in the manuscript) is loaded under shear, the response is linear with a constant structural stiffness.
-On the other hand, when the unit cell is snapped into the metastable state (State 1) and the same shear load is applied, the structure responds with a higher structural stiffness.
+This curved beam is attached to the frame via three vertical support beams (Figure~\ref{intro}c).
+The global snap-through effect of the metamaterial emerges from the local snap-through of each unit cells.
+When a normal force is applied to a unit cell, the force-displacement displacement response exhibits a nonmonotonic behavior.
+Upon intersecting the zero-force axis, a second stable state is reached, as shown in Figure~\ref{intro}d.
+This effect is well reported in the literature about snapping metamaterials \cite{yan_wu_wen_sun_zhou_2025}.

+However, to the best of our knowledge, no studies report on the mechanical characteristics of these metamaterials, when a shear force is applied.
+Interestingly when the unit cell is in its primary stable state (State 0 from now on in the manuscript, Figure~\ref{intro}e) and subjected to shear loading, the response is linear with a constant structural shear stiffness.
+In contrast, when the unit cell is snapped into the secondary state (State 1, Figure~\ref{intro}f) and the same shear loading is applied, the structure responds with a higher structural shear stiffness.

-This effect does not show up for any snapping metamaterial, but strongly depends on the shape of the support beams.
+This difference in shear stiffness strongly depends on the geometry of the support beams.
 When subjected to shear loading, the support beams undergo bending, causing a rotation at the attachment points of the curved beam.
-Therefore, not only the horizontal force but also a moment is transmitted to the curved beam.
-It is the deformation induced by this moment to cause the different response of the two states, as we demonstrate in the next section.
+Consequently, not only the horizontal force is transmitted to the curved beam, but also a moment.
+As we will demonstrate in the next section, the different mechanical behavior of the two states is due to the deformation induced by this moment.